paaatcha/paaatcha.github.io/profile.md

 ___

 ## Skills
-+ Python, Tensorflow, PyTorch, Java, MATLAB, HTML, CSS, Javascript and Latex
++ Python, PyTorch, Tensorflow, Java, MATLAB, Angular, HTML, CSS and Latex
 + Arduino and raspberry-pi

 You can check my [portfolio](assets/files/andre-pacheco-portfolio.pdf), in which I present some projects I developed throughout my life.